-When sustain b is the active option pressing b and b selects the EG reset option on or off.
+When sustain is the active option pressing and selects the EG reset option

 Normally when re-triggered by a note-on or gate event the EG will start the delay phase from the level the EG was at before the event.
 When EG restart option is set shown by a symbol the EG output will instead reset to zero on re-trigger.